-Today, Nicolas Cage is an "A List" actor and he has been one for decades, but members of Generation X have fond memories of his prominent appearances in 80s movies...
+Today, Cage is an A-list actor and he has been for decades, but members of Generation X have fond memories of his prominent appearances in '80s movies...

 Fast Times at Ridgemont High (1982)

-This 80s movie is a Generation X staple, and it helped launch the careers of all of the stars named above, plus future Academy Award winners like Forest Whitaker, Eric Stoltz, and Anthony Edwards.
+This '80s movie is a Gen X staple, and it helped launch the careers of all of the stars named above, plus future Academy Award winners like Forest Whitaker, Eric Stoltz, and Anthony Edwards.

 Valley Girl (1983)